Losing weight in your 40s isn't the same as when you were in your 20s and 30s. Unfortunately, a few changes make it slightly more challenging.

-The second hurdle — for those assigned female at birth — is the transition through menopause, called peri-menopause.
-It's common for women in this stage of life to gain weight, gain fat (especially around their mid-section) and start to have higher blood sugar levels, according to a November 2018 study in Maturitas.
+The second hurdle — for those assigned female at birth — is the transition through menopause, called perimenopause.
+It's common for people in this stage of life to gain weight, gain fat (especially around their mid-section) and start to have higher blood sugar levels, according to a November 2018 study in Maturitas.

 So how can you make weight loss — or even just weight maintenance — easier in your 40s?
 Here are five expert-backed tips.

 1. Figure Out How Many Calories You Actually Need

 To lose weight, you need to eat less than you burn, which comes down to simply subtracting calories.
 But how many calories is that, exactly?

 Keep in mind that calorie needs change as we age, so you may need fewer calories than you did in your 20s or 30s to maintain your current weight.
 Here's a general look at calorie needs by age and activity level (the lower number in each range is for people assigned female at birth, and the higher number is for those assigned male at birth):

 Moderately active means you walk between 1.5 and 3 miles per day (or do equivalent exercise), while active means you walk more than that each day.

 In order to lose weight, you'll want to subtract 500 to 750 calories from your weight-maintenance number, per the 2020-2025 Dietary Guidelines for Americans.
 This should help you lose 1 to 1.5 pounds each week, which is considered safe and maintainable in the long run, according to the National Institutes of Health.